 Thai food: eat cheap and local

-- Mango sticky rice: I saved the best for the end (and for dessert).
-The look is not always ultra attractive, but I swear to you that this sticky rice with mango and coconut cream is highly addictive! #YouAreWarned
+- Mango sticky rice: I saved the best for last.
+The look is not always ultra-attractive, but I swear that this sticky rice with mango and coconut cream is highly addictive! #YouAreWarned